mongodb-labs/django-mongodb-cli/docs/source/index.rst

 .. note::

-    This documentation is for the MongoDB DBX Python team and developers of third party libraries that support Django MongoDB Backend.
-End users of Django MongoDB Backend should refer to the
+    This documentation is for the MongoDB Python Database Experience team and developers of third party libraries that support `Django MongoDB Backend`_.

-    `Django MongoDB Backend documentation`_.
+    End users of Django MongoDB Backend should refer to the `Django MongoDB Backend documentation`_.

 About